grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 ### client block

-The `client` block configures the Kubernetes client used discover PodMonitors.
+The `client` block configures the Kubernetes client used to discover PodMonitors.
 If the `client` block isn't provided, the default in-cluster configuration with the service account of the running Grafana Agent pod is used.